Skip to content

 SELECT * FROM read_json('gcs::https://www.googleapis.com/storage/v1/bucket/file.json');

-All files will be cached in the local filesystem to avoid downloading them multiple times.
+All files will be cached in the local filesystem (for 24 hours) to avoid downloading them multiple times.
 To clear the cache, you can use the clear_file_cache function.

 SELECT clear_file_cache();